Track and field programs guide

 We will need volunteers to serve as coaches and coordinators at the interscholastic meets, for both high school and junior high.
 Please indicate on the Kings registration form if you are able to serve as a volunteer coach or coordinator on interscholastic meet days.

-The Kings will refer all its track and field athletes (boys and girls) to Missing Element for instruction and training.
-They must comply with the rules of the Missing Element track club and will be coached by Missing Element track coaches.
-Missing Element track coaches will determine in what events they may compete.
+Missing Element provides all coaching and training for Kings track and field athletes (boys and girls), both for interscholastic and club competition.
+Athletes must comply with the rules of the Missing Element Track Club and the Tomball Kings organization.
+Missing Element coaches will determine in what events athletes may compete, when meets impose a per-event limit.

 Athletes must be at least seven years of age to receive track and field instruction and training from Missing Element.